Noveleader/PeerLinkDex/README.md

 # PeerLinkDex

-Peerlinkdex backend smart contracts is build in Solidity and we are deploying it on EVM based chains.
+Peerlinkdex backend smart contracts is build in Solidity and deployed on `base-sepolia`.
 The frontend is built using React and TS.

+Contract Address of Escrow Contract: `0x06BEeD7f4c292661Ae6c464D1581f7f2F3ecDAe1`

 Subgraph is deployed on GoldSky in order to index on-chain data and show it in the frontend.